sarulab-speech/SaSLaW/README.md

 ## How to Download SaSLaW

-TBA

-Use huggingface dataset or download directly from this zipfiles
+We provides this corpus in huggingface dataset format.
+Please download the SaSLaW from the [huggingface repo](https://huggingface.co/datasets/sarulab-speech/SaSLaW).

 ## Contents